hash3liZer/WiFiBroot/README.md

     Fast and more reliable.
 Works with WPA2 networks.

-    -m, --mode          Must be 2 in this case
+    -m, --mode          Must be 2 in this case --frames        Number of Auth and Association
+                        frames to send.
 ```
 Under normal mode, it will print out a few important details and will print password if found.
 For research facilities, verbose mode will show you live packets as soon as they get captured and will print hexdump of computed hashes.
 The hashes will include, PMK (Pairwise Master Key), PTK (Pairwise Transient Key) and MIC (Message Integrity Code).
 An example given below: